 I just work here.

 The sea beyond the theme park glitters beneath a thousand murky stars, neon lights reflecting on its endless waving surface.
 And above it all, shimmering in iridescent gold, is the Rift.
-I feel my heart churn as I look at it, all jagged and glowy and sinister and shit.
+My stomach tightens as I look at it, all jagged and glowy and sinister and shit.
 Nothing comes out of it other than a constant stream of orange smoke.
 Nothing else for now.
 Maybe it’ll stay that way.

 Maybe no new gods will strike us down tonight.